nobbyknox/assessment-absa/README.md

 #### 1. Define the internal XML document that mirrors the Swift MT101 file

 The following XML sample file was constructed after studying the Swift MT101 file specification.
-Element naming and grouping is that of my own and might have little resemblance to implementations in the real world.
+Element naming and grouping is that of my own making and might have little resemblance to implementations in the real world.
 However, the file below is serviceable and will get the job done.

 ```xml
 <?xml version="1.0"?>